sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster1.rst

 Reference class forecasting
 ---------------------------

+In the project management literature, `the concept of a project "reference class" <refclass-wikipedia_>`_ is important for the purposes of improving forecasting accuracy and overcoming `the optimism biases of planners and executives <refclass-paper4_>`_.
+While Kahneman (the nobel prize winning economist) and Tversky (the psychologist with whom he collaborated) began developing the underlying theories of decision-making under uncertainty `as early as the late-1970's <refclass-paper3_>`_, it wasn't until 2004 that practical methods for the use of reference class forecasting in planning were published (`Flyvbjerg and COWI 2004 <refclass-paper1_>`_) and 2006 that the first instances of its use in practice were described (`Flyvbjerg 2006 <refclass-paper2_>`_).
+As Flyvbjerg writes:

+    *Reference  class  forecasting promises  more  accuracy  in  forecasts  by  taking  a  so-called  "outside  view"  on  prospects being forecasted, while conventional forecasting takes an inside view.
+The outside view on a given project is based on knowledge about actual performance in a reference class of comparable projects* (`Flyvbjerg 2006, pg.
+2 <refclass-paper2_>`_).

-In the project management literature, particularly for academic research concerned with predicting project outcomes related to cost and duration overages, the concept of a project "reference class" is important to grouping like projects for the purpose of improved predictive accuracy.
-Due to :ref:`the limitations of the categorical variables present in our current dataset<categories>`, we have determined that, instead of using intuition or some predefined categorization of projects by type, we'd instead seek to algorithmically classify our projects.
-The objective we are seeking to accomplish, is to use all available types of quantitative and categorical data at the start of the project to identify some sort of "latent" reference class clusters derived from the totality of those features.
+We use a loose interpretation of this "reference class" concept here in our analysis.
+Our objective here is to partition our projects into a limited set of classes through the use of unsupervized clustering algorithms.
+Whereas we identified some distinct :ref:`limitations to the categorical variables present in our original dataset<categories>`, instead of simply categorizing each project based on intuition or some predefined categorization of projects by type, we are instead seeking to algorithmically partition and categorize our projects.
+The objective we are seeking to accomplish, is to use all available types of quantitative and categorical data at the start of the project to identify a set of "latent" reference class clusters derived from the totality of those features rather than any individual feature.

 Methods used in this section
 ----------------------------

-To accomplish this, we perform two competing approaches to clustering on our original feature data (being careful to use only features we would have access to when given a new project to predict).
-First we use a set of baseline clustering algorithms (K-means, DBSCAN, and Agglomerative Cluster with Wards Method) to generate an initial reference class feature for our training set.

-Next, we seek to overcome some of the shortcomings of these methods by using Uniform Manifold Approximation and Projection (UMAP), combined with HDBSCAN, to generate a second competing set of reference classes.
-Ultimately, we will determine which, if either, of these engineered features improve the predictive accuracy of our regression models.
+To accomplish this "latent" reference class clustering, we perform two competing approaches to unsupervised clustering on our original feature data (being careful to use only features we would have access to when given a new project to predict).
+First, as is shown below on this page, we use a set of baseline clustering algorithms (K-means, DBSCAN, and Ward's method agglomerative hierarchical clustering) to generate an initial reference class feature for our training set.
+Next, as :ref:`is shown in Section 6 of our analysis<cluster2>`, we seek to overcome some of the shortcomings of those methods by using uniform manifold approximation and projection (UMAP), combined with hierarchical DBSCAN (HDBSCAN), to generate a second competing set of reference classes.
+Ultimately, we will determine which, if either, of these engineered features improve the predictive accuracy of our regression models later in this analysis.

-Now, let's get started prepping our data for use with K-means...

 K-means clustering for reference class labels
 ---------------------------------------------